d4nuu8/swupdate/doc/source/bindings.rst

-Finally, the ``close()`` method closes the connection to SWUpdate's control socket after which it waits for SWUpdate to complete the update transaction and executes the post-install command, if given.
+Finally, the ``close()`` method closes the connection to SWUpdate's control socket after which it waits for SWUpdate to complete the update transaction and executes the reboot command, if given.

 The following example snippet illustrates how to use the control interface binding: